BOARD OF DIRECTORS

 In 1999 Chris turned to philanthropy.
 He was asked to lead Cisco’s efforts related to NetAid.
 Launched with global concerts, they needed to make real their idea of the Internet for global philanthropy.
 Chris was loaned to work with staff he selected and representatives from the United Nations.
 He saw just as the Internet had changed business, it could change the way people helped each other.
 Chris’ work with NetAid ended with full-time staff taking over late 2000.
 In 2001, Chris turned his attention to a plan AOL was floating to create a web site for giving to all nonprofits.
 Additionally, nonprofits would be taught to use the Internet.
 Chris proposed to Cisco’s CEO that he start an ePhilanthropy Office, and as its 1st initiative, take this plan and make it real.
 Chris co-founded and was President & CEO of Network for Good.
 As of February 2014, they’ve raised $1 billion for nonprofits nationally and helped 100,000+ nonprofits.
 Additionally he was a founding board member of the ePhilanthropy Foundation.

 Chris left Network for Good in 2002 to care for his health.
-Since then he’s served on nonprofit and an Internet startup boards.
-Chris is also producing a documentary of an early LGBT civil rights action and mentors startups.
+Since then he’s served on various boards, produced a documentary of an early LGBT civil rights action, and advises startups.

 Patrick Grosso, Vice Chair